amitxv/PC-Tuning/docs/post-install.md

     - Network Interface Controller

-        - If you do not have internet access at this stage, you will need to download your network interface controller drivers from another device or dual-boot as they may not be packaged at all in some versions of Windows
+        - If you do not have internet access at this stage, you will need to download your NIC driver from another device or dual-boot as they may not be packaged at all in some versions of Windows

     - [USB](https://winraid.level1techs.com/t/usb-3-0-3-1-drivers-original-and-modded/30871) and [NVMe](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) (if you are configuring Windows 7, both may have already been integrated in pre-install)